NVIDIA/NeMo/docs/source/tools/comparison_tool.rst

         :width: 800px
         :alt: Data

-CT supports all operations, that present in SDE and in addition "or" and "and" operations
+CT supports all operations, that present in SDE, and allows combination of filtering expressions with "or" and "and" operations

-* filtering (by entering a filtering expression in a cell below the header's cell): CT supports all operations, that present in SDE, and, in addition, "or" and "and" operations
+* filtering (by entering a filtering expression in a cell below the header's cell)

     .. image:: images/scrsh_4.png
         :align: center